radlysevilla/datascience-stackexchange/README.md

 # datascience-stackexchange
 This repository is mainly for data analysis and data engineering of the data corresponding to the data dump of datascience.stackexchange.com.

 Initially, data converted into CSV (from XML) were provided by a recruiter.
 However, the .7z file was corrupted.
 Three CSVs were corrupted thus, needing to obtain the raw file from https://archive.org/details/stackexchange.
 Inside the compressed file that can be downloaded here: https://archive.org/download/stackexchange/datascience.stackexchange.com.7z, 8 XML files can be found.
 Since there are already converted CSVs given that needs no conversion, only the 3 corrupted files were converted.
-Note: the decompressed file (datascience.stackexchange.com - folder) was already uploaded here.
+Note: the decompressed file (datascience.stackexchange.com - zip) was already uploaded here, please extract it first when you will be running the code.

 All codes were run using Jupyter Notebook.
 The following are the packages used.
 * matplotlib.pyplot